 Between October 2004 and May 2005 a two-step expert survey was conducted using the Delphi method.
 In the first round, 250 experts in 13 countries in Europe were involved, and were asked to respond to a standardised questionnaire in October and November 2004, and a second round from March to May 2005.
 The Delphi expert survey was designed in such a way that the most important and currently discussed aspects regarding organic food processing were taken up.
 120 experts from 13 countries responded in the first round and 83 experts from 13 countries responded in the second round.
-The experts were chosen in such a way as to have a good representation of food processing companies and 45% experts from non-processors, and in the second round 46% experts from food processing companies companies compared to 54% experts from non-processors participated.
+The experts were chosen in such a way as to have a good representation of food processors from different sectors, with different field of activities.
+In the first round, 55% experts from food processing companies and 45% experts from non-processors, and in the second round 46% experts from food processing companies compared to 54% experts from non-processors participated.